IAAA-X/iaaa-x.github.io/content/workshop_description.md

 At the same time, as AI agents increasingly automate our tasks, <strong style="color: #92400e !important; font-weight: bold;">the agents themselves have the need for IA, creating new challenges in enabling AI agents to best leverage IA tools</strong>, such as search engines to retrieve relevant information to augment generation.

-<strong style="color: #92400e !important; font-weight: bold;">These new opportunities and challenges call for new research in the broad interdisciplinary area of IA, NLP, LLMs, and interactive AI agents.</strong> There are many general open questions to be investigated, such as:
+<strong style="color: #92400e !important; font-weight: bold;">These new opportunities and challenges call for research in the interdisciplinary area of IA, NLP, LLMs, and interactive AI agents.</strong> There are many general open questions to be investigated, such as:
 * How can we maximize the benefits of AI agents for human IA?
 * How can agents acquire complete user context, process it, and deliver accurate, timely, and personalized information services?
 * How can AI agents simulate users and understand their needs?